Praqma/staci/README.md

 ## Preperation
 - Create a folder structure in /data/atlassian where a user with uid 1000 has full read-write access.
-- Create a jira, atlassiandb, confluence, bamboo and backup folder inside /data/atlassian with same rights.
+- Create a jira, atlassiandb, confluence, bamboo, crowd, crucible, bitbucket and backup folder inside /data/atlassian with same rights.
 - You can specify another folder in ./bin/staci.properties instead of /data/atlassian (look for volume_dir=/data)

 ## Getting started